alphamodel/COVID-19-SG/README.md

 - `tracing`: numbers of how many suspect cases, suspect cases, close contacts and their status.
 The content also maintained in a partial append-only manner.
 - `moh`: press releases from MOH.
 Three formats are offered:
   1. json format: raw MOH press release.
-  2. html format: content extracted from json file.
+  2. markdown format: content extracted from json file.
   3. plain text format: actual content of the press release encoded in UTF-8.